 In gender statistics, proportions can be calculated as relative measures of (a) distributions of each sex by selected characteristics; and (b) sex distributions within the categories of a characteristic.
-These two types of proportions are presented in the Table 4.1.
+These two types of proportions are presented in the table IV.1.
 In the first case of distribution, the proportions are calculated as relative frequencies of the categories of a characteristic for each sex, with women’s and men’s respective totals used as the denominators.
-For example, in the third column of data in Table 4.1 it can be observed that employed represents 39 per cent of all women.
+For example, in the third column of data in table IV.1 it can be observed that employed represents 39 per cent of all women.
 This is calculated as the number of women employed divided by women’s total population in the corresponding age group and multiplied by 100.
 In comparison, employed represents 73 per cent of all men, as shown in the fourth column of data.
 This is calculated as the number of men employed divided by men’s total population in the corresponding age group and multiplied by 100.

 In gender-related analysis, proportions calculated as percentage distributions can be used to compare women and men with regard to various social or economic characteristics.
-A simple measure of the gender gap is the differential prevalence, where percents in the distribution of a characteristic within the female population are subtracted from corresponding percents in the distribution of the characteristic within the male population.
+A simple measure of the gender gap is the differential prevalence, where per cents in the distribution of a characteristic within the female population are subtracted from corresponding per cents in the distribution of the characteristic within the male population.
 The resulting percentage-point difference indicates the gender gap in the characteristic considered.
 In our case, the proportion of women employed is lower than the proportion of men employed by 34 percentage points.

-Table 4.
-1 Economic activity status for population 15-64 years old, Peru, 2007
+Economic activity status for population aged 15-64, Peru, 2007

 ||Sex distribution (per cent)